ZayLpursuit/Budget-app-backend/README.md

 #### (3) New Page

-- I can click on a "New" button that takes me to the New page, with a form that lets me create a new transaction.
+- I can click on a "New" button/link fron the navbar that takes me to the New page, with a form that lets me create a new transaction.

 - Once a transaction is created, I am navigated back to the Index page